 2. Vertical Head/Neck Control: when held upright child is able to hold head up against gravity.

-4. Dynamic Support Sitting: child is able to utilize dynamic support surface (Boppy, couch cushions) to maintain sitting.
+4. Dynamic Support Sitting: child is able to utilize dynamic support surface, such as Boppy, to maintain sitting.

 5. Independent Tripod Sitting: child is able to support body with upper extremities.

 6. Independent Static Sitting: child still requires close supervision for safety, but is able to maintain erect sitting posture for short durations.